SatyajitNayak-Exelixi/APIGEE/WorkShop/Day1/Http Vs Https.md

 ---

 ## :lock: What is HTTPS?
-**HyperText Transfer Protocol Secure (HTTPS)** is the secure version of HTTP, using encryption for safe communication.
+**HyperText Transfer Protocol Secure (HTTPS)** is the secure version of HTTP, using encryption for safe communication.It is the secure version of HTTP, where data between your browser and the server is encrypted.

 ### :point_right: Characteristics:
 - Uses **SSL/TLS** encryption to protect data.